 Through the application process outlined in the program manual, landowners can reap the financial benefits of preserving their agricultural practices for future generations.
 By the end of 2013, Pike County had purchased two agricultural conservation easements, shown below.

-All meetings are scheduled to start at 3:00 PM.
-Please note that the January 19th meeting will be a reorganization meeting.
-To view the agenda, click on the meeting dates above.
-Meeting minutes can be obtained by contacting the Pike County Office of Community Planning.
+All meetings are typically scheduled as the 2nd Friday of each month at 3:00 PM.
+Please note that the January 8th meeting will be a reorganization meeting.
+To view the agenda, click on the meeting dates.

 All Board meetings are held at the Pike County Conservation District located on Route 402 (Blooming Grove)

 In the event of severe weather, a decision to cancel will be made by 10:00am on the meeting date.
 Our office will contact Board members on the morning of the meeting should the weather be questionable and cancellation is in the best interest of safety for all.
 Should we be unable to contact you, please contact our office at 296-3500 before venturing out.

 The Pike County Agricultural Land Preservation Board is reaching out to agricultural landowners to introduce the Agricultural Land Preservation Program and assist applicants in applying for funding under this program.

 Find out how the new Act 106 might affect you, including the Farmers Market Sales Tax at the Pennsylvania Department Of Agriculture website:

 Have you seen our Agriculture Land Preservation placemat at a local restaurant?
 If not, you can view it here.

 Additional questions and comments can be directed to Jessica Yoder at 570-296-3500.